Concord Mall (Delaware): Description

 Concord Mall has a gross leasable area of 803944 sqft.
 As of 2025, the mall contains approximately 40 retail tenants.
 The mall is anchored by a 175065 sqft Boscov's and a 150,000 sqft Macy's.
-It also includes a 52,000 sqft Macy's Home and a 20,000 sqft H&M. There is a vacant 174,172 sqft space last occupied by Sears.
-Smaller stores in the mall include Victoria's Secret, Bath & Body Works, Foot Locker, and rue21.
-Dining options at the mall include Chick-fil-A, Cafe Riviera, China Express, and Auntie Anne's.
+Until early 2026, the mall included a 52,000 sqft Macy's Home and a 20,000 sqft H&M. There is also a vacant 174,172 sqft space last occupied by Sears.
+Smaller stores in the mall include Victoria's Secret, Foot Locker, and rue21.
+Dining options at the mall include Chick-fil-A, Cafe Riviera, and China Express.
 An adjacent strip mall includes Ulta Beauty, Sprouts Farmers Market, and Best Buy.

 History

-1963-1967: Early Plans and Almart
+1963-1967: Early plans and Almart

 A mall was first proposed at this location in 1963.
 The original plan referred to the mall as Devonshire Square, with a projected opening in the summer of 1964.
 At that time, developers hadn't decided whether the mall would be enclosed or open-air.
 Those plans failed to materialize, but a similar development would follow soon after.

 The Concord Mall, developed by the Rubenstein Company, would ultimately be built over several phases on the 57 acre site.

 In April 1965, Allied Stores announced that a stand-alone, 120,000 sqft Almart discount department store would be constructed at the site of the future Concord Mall.
 The store opened on March 17, 1966.
 It was described as having "hand-painted mural designs" on its walls, and included a restaurant called the Fife and Drum.